 Organizations should consider the following legal and compliance aspects:

-• Audit and Reporting Requirements: It may be necessary to provide audit trails and documentation, especially when handling regulated data or cross-border transfers.
-Evaluate the logging capabilities or procedures needed of your PGP solution.
+- Audit and Reporting Requirements: It may be necessary to provide audit trails and documentation, especially when handling regulated data or cross-border transfers.
+Evaluate the logging capabilities or procedures needed for your PGP solution.

 Best Practices of Using PGP Encryption